-2022 Rental Property Details Form
+2023 Rental Property Details Form

 Personal details and property details

 Taxpayer's Full Name

 Tax File Number

 Date of birth

-Taxpayer's contact Mobile: Other:
+Taxpayer's contact details Mobile: Other:

-details Email:
+Email:

-Address of property Address of property
+Address of property

 When was the property first purchased, and was it new or second-hand?
 (0)

-How many other rental properties do you own outright or jointly?
+How many other rental pro perties do you own outright or jointly?

 What is your ownership interest in this property (e.g., 100%, 50%, etc.)?

 Was the property rented at any time through Airbnb or under a similar accommodation arrangement?
 Yes/No

-Number of days the property was rented (or genuinely available for rent - e.g., advertised for rent) at market rates during the year (1) Yes/No
+Number of days the property was rented (or genuinely available for rent - e.g., advertised for rent) at market rates during the year (1)

 Was only part of the property rented at any time during the year (e.g., one room was rented to a tenant/boarder with access to general living areas)?
 (2) Yes/No

-• e any depreciable assets in the property during ds, a hot water system or an air conditioner)?
+Did you dispose of/replace any depreciable assets in the property during the year (e.g., carpets, blinds, a hot water system or an air conditioner)?
 Yes/No